serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio :wave:

 I define myself as a software engineer that loves solving problems and delivering high quality software.
-I like challenges, working with amazing people and I have a strong commitment to develiring value to the business and self improvement.
+I like challenges, working with amazing people and I have a strong commitment to develiring value and self improvement.
 Nowadays, I'm mainly focused on Scala, Akka and FP related technologies but I also try to play with React and Typescript from time to time.

 <h3 align="left">Languages and Tools:</h3>